 Deadbeat Parents: If you fall behind with your child support obligations, you may find that the amount owing is withheld from your income tax refund.

-Eligible dependants: In 2018 single parents are allowed to claim $11,809, the amount for an eligible dependent (previously referred to as equivalent to spouse), for one of their children.
-You have to support your child in a dwelling which you live in and maintain.
+Eligible Dependents: In 2022, single parents are allowed to claim $14,398, the amount for an Eligible Dependent (previously referred to as equivalent to spouse), for one of their children.
+You must support said child in a dwelling which you live in and maintain.

-Joint custody: If there are two children and the parents share joint custody, then each parent can claim the eligible dependent amount for one child.
-But if you are required to pay child support, you cannot claim this credit.
+Joint custody: If there are two children and the parents share joint custody, each parent may claim the eligible dependent amount for one child.
+If you are required to pay child support, you cannot claim this credit.

 Canada Child Benefit: Your CCB payments are calculated for the period of July of one year to June of the next year using the following information:

-In joint custody situations, the benefit can be split.
+*In joint custody situations, the benefit may be split.

-Child Support: If your agreement is dated after May 1, 1997 then child support payments are neither taxable nor deductible although you do need to report them on your tax return.
+Child Support: If your agreement is dated after May 1, 1997, child support payments are neither taxable nor deductible, but you will need to report them on your tax return.

-Child Care: Child care expenses can add up but you must have receipts from your daycare or babysitter.
-If you are paying a family member to look after your children, this can be claimed as long as they are 18 or over and provide a receipt with their SIN.
+Childcare: Childcare expenses can add up, but you must have receipts from your daycare or babysitter.
+If you are paying a family member to look after your children, this can be claimed if they are 18 or over and provide a receipt with their SIN.
 They will also need to report this income on their tax return.
-The maximum dollar limits in the calculation of the deduction for child care expenses are as follows:
+The maximum dollar limits in the calculation of the deduction for childcare expenses are as follows:

 Changing status: If you move in with the other parent of your child, you are considered common-law for tax purposes immediately.
 If you move in with someone else, you are only considered common-law after you have lived together for a year.
 If you get married or become common-law, you need to report the change to the Canada Revenue Agency using a RC65 Form.
 This will affect your ability to claim the eligible dependent amount as well as your Child Tax Benefit calculation.